JTHCode/poker-solver-c---cfr/upgrade-plan.md

 ### D1: Tree generation

-- [ ] Add a tree builder that:
+- [x] Add a tree builder that:
   - expands decision nodes using the legality engine
   - expands chance nodes (deal remaining board cards) based on game state
-  - marks terminal nodes with resolved utility paths
+  - marks terminal nodes (fold/showdown) via `state.terminal` / node owner
-- [ ] Ensure tree generation is deterministic for fixed seed/config when sampling is used.
+- [x] Ensure tree generation is deterministic for fixed seed/config when sampling is used.

 ### D2: Info-set keying

 Current keys are string-based and minimal.
 Before performance tuning, ensure correctness:

-- [ ] Define what belongs in an info-set key for the abstraction:
+- [x] Define what belongs in an info-set key for the abstraction:
   - street
   - public board cards or board bucket
   - action history abstraction (or exact sequence if small)
   - position / player-to-act
   - any relevant stack/pot buckets if you’re abstracting them
-- [ ] Implement a stable key representation:
+- [x] Implement a stable key representation:
   - initially string is OK; plan to migrate to integer IDs later for speed
-- [ ] Tests:
+- [x] Tests:
   - deterministic keys for identical states
   - distinct keys for distinct observable states